JamieH01/NthD_Matrix/Docs.md

 # Documentation
 ## matrix!
 A macro that makes initializing matrixes easier.
 General warning that as larger matrixes are made, the size of the vector can get extremely large.
+Optional parameter at the end for multithreading, as they can take a while to initialize if theyre very big.
+Recommend setting to 4-8, 16 if you want.
 ```
-//dimensions, type, default
+//dimensions, type, default, threads
-let matrix = matrix!([3,4]; usize, 15);
+let matrix = matrix!([3,4]; usize, 15, 8);
 ```

 ## NdMatrix<T>